mcqn/my-first-pcb/NowAvailableIn3D/README.md

 Not every component will have a 3D model, particularly if it's a component that you've created.
 See the [Adding 3D Models to Your Components](#adding-3d-models-to-your-components) section below to find out how to add new 3D models for individual components.

 If you want to customize the view, the `Preferences` menu lets you choose things like the soldermask and silkscreen colours.
+If you're planning on ordering from OSHPark and want to see it in their trademark purple, you can use [these OSHPark PCB colours](https://twitter.com/anool/status/1284167905186217984).

 ## Exporting a 3D Model